RupertAvery/PSXPackager/README.md

 ## Generate Resource Folders

-You might want to generate a bunch of resource folders prior to batch conversion.
+This option is provided for the following scenario:

+You have a bunch of images you want to convert to PBP, and you want to customize all of them.
+To do this, you will need to generate resource folders, where you will later place the icons and backgrounds you want.

 This option will create empty folders using the specified format.

 ```
 psxpackager -i <path_to_file> --generate [--resource-format <resource format>] [--resource-folder <resource root folder>]